CIS-SoftwareDesign-S21/matrix-02-zhou-chen-schaller/README.md

 * Week 2
   * Wrote code for MPI multiplication
   * Modified mmult_mpi_omp.c to multiply matrices using both MPI to distribute the computation among nodes and OMP to distribute the computation among threads
+* Week 3
+  * Updated Trello Board with the remaining additional tasks
+  * Refactored the 'MPI with OMP' code into the main program to run on randomly generated matrices and record data

 ### Karl Schaller
 * Week 1